Finding quickly how many neighbors you have...

 }

-Getting type information is done at compile-time, so the following if condition also occurs at compile-time.
+Getting type information is done at compile-time, so the if statement also occurs at compile-time.
 Note that in Zig, functions starting with an @ are builtins defined by the compiler.

 Should I use the *const Self as parameter type when I’m not modifying the struct?

-Tests are very easy to create in Zig.
+Tests are very easy to write in Zig.

 test "equality" {